Travel Nav 10

 In lieu of flowers, the family requests donations be made to St. Baldrick’s Foundation, a wonderful organization which has raised millions of research dollars to help fight childhood cancer.
 Roy had a very tender heart for the suffering of children with cancer after watching his youngest granddaughter fight and survive high-risk leukemia as an infant.
 Donations can be made at .https://www.stbaldricks.org/memorial/352

-To send flowers to the family, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Roy Clark Dague II, please visit our floral store.

 Services